Relief for CJI case complainant as Delhi court dismisses police plea to cancel her bail

 Khurana had first issued a notice to Kumar on April 23, then May 23 and subsequently on July 19.
 Investigating officer Mukesh Antil had told the court earlier that the notices went unserved because he was not found at his address.
 The court issued another notice to him and sought his presence on September 6.
 At Friday’s hearing, nobody appeared even for the Delhi Police.

 Naveen Kumar has been missing from his home in Haryana since April.
 On March 3, the Tilak Marg police station had registered a first information report against the woman based on his complaint.
 He alleged that a man identified as Mansa Ram had taken him to meet the junior court assistant in June 2017.
 She allegedly promised to get him a job at the court, quoting a price of Rs 10 lakh.
 In the complaint, Kumar claimed he gave her an advance of Rs 50,000.
-However, the woman rejected the charges against her as “false and frivolous”, and claimed that she was being victimised for complaining against Gogoi.
+However, the woman rejected the charges against her as “false and frivolous”, and said she was being victimised for complaining against Gogoi.

 On April 19, the woman sent affidavits to 22 Supreme Court judges calling for an inquiry into the actions of Gogoi, who she claimed had not only harassed her but was also responsible for subsequent victimisation, which led to her and other members of her family losing their government jobs.
 Criminal cases were also reportedly filed against them.
 She was a junior court assistant at the time.